bean-mhm/img-aligner/docs/v0.1.0-alpha/tutorial.md

 _Image Viewer_, you'll notice the target image has been slightly translated to the right.
 You can adjust the _Offset_ parameter to compensate for this.

-3. Adjust the _Offset_ until the difference image becomes darker.
+3. Adjust the _Offset_ ever so slightly until the difference image becomes darker.

 > [!TIP]
 > Hold \[Alt] while adjusting a drag control to slow down or \[Shift] to speed